 Some of the most compelling witnesses to love are women who have had abortions and are finding the courage to speak of their sorrow.
 Five of these 9 Pro-Life Warriors Who Used to be Pro-Abortion are among them.

 A former Cosmo writer gives a fascinating insider’s look (names included) at how the ideals of true feminism were undermined by the marketers of the sexual revolution.
 Subverted: How I Helped the Sexual Revolution Hijack the Women’s Movement is a riveting read by Sue Ellen Browder, who also reveals the story of her abortion and her healing.
 Essential reading for anyone who wants to recover a feminism of generosity and dignity.

-Reads That Feed: A Booklover’s Planner was created for subscribers to to Sparrowfare’s email newsletter, Reads & Other Seeds, a month-or-so compliation of favorite links to books, music, culture, contemplation and Sparrowfare’s latest content.
+Reads That Feed: A Booklover’s Planner was created for subscribers to to Sparrowfare’s email newsletter, a month-or-so compliation of favorite links to books, music, culture, contemplation and Sparrowfare’s latest content.
 The planner is a 12-page e-book with pages for categories to consider when choosing your next read, short lists of Sparrowfare recommendations and a few additional resources.
 I’m still sending new subscribers Flight Fuel: An Eclectic Playlist of Hope as well.
 Flight Fuel is a linked playlist of 33 diverse songs that refuel my optimism when I feel it flagging.
 Subscribe here and both planner and playlist will wing their way to you!

 Know someone who would appreciate this post?
 Please share Sparrowfare!